 - Excretion: 25% of Apixaban are secreted in urine and feces in the form of metabolites; direct and biliary excretion helps with the removal in the feces; renal excretion is about 27% of overall clearance.

 Children shouldn’t consume sildenafil unless the doctor decides that it is the most suitable and effective medication to cure the child’s health complications.
 Viagra or Sildenafil belongs to the category of drugs that are known as phosphodiesterase (PDE) inhibitors.
 It treats erectile dysfunction by improving blood pressure towards the penis during sexual stimulation.
 With this, blood pressure is increased, resulting in a better erection.
 Besides, Sildenafil cures PAH by calming the blood vessels located in the lungs to enable blood to flow smoothly.

 Always keep in mind that if you are consuming sildenafil to cure erectile dysfunction, it doesn’t treat erectile dysfunction nor improve sex drive.
 It only helps men achieve a better erection by increasing blood flow to the penis with the help of sexual stimulation.
 Sildenafil doesn’t prevent pregnancy nor transmit sexually transmitted diseases like human immunodeficiency virus (HIV).

 Just like any medications, Sildenafil effects can also be severe or serious.
 If you experience any of these adverse reactions, call your doctor right away:

 - muscle aches

 - burning, numbness, or tingling in the arms, feet, hands, or legs

 - changes in color vision (seeing a blue tone on objects or having a problem telling the difference between green and blue)

-There are also Sildenafil adverse effects can be severe.
-In the events that you suffer from any of the following adverse facts, reach out to your doctor, or get emergency help right away:
+There are also Sildenafil adverse effects that can be severe.
+In the events that you suffer from any of the following adverse facts, call your doctor, or get emergency help right away:

 - blurred vision